Patagonia Fitz Roy Down Parka

 The Fitz Roy Down Parka is in its element in sub-freezing temperatures when wind is often more of a concern than water.
 And in this realm, the Fitz Roy performs admirably.
 While ice climbing in the Canadian Rockies, temperatures were in the 20s Fahrenheit but dipping below zero with the wind chill.
 The jacket provided a lofty barrier between my body and the biting wind, keeping me warm even in cold gusts.
 Of course, it is possible for wind to enter through the stitching of the baffles, although this did not seem to be a concern—the snug collar and draft tubes behind the front zipper were able to trap warm air in and seal cold wind out.
 Again, Pertex Quantum Pro, Y Fuse, or Endurance fabrics will provide more wind resistance, but combined with the high-loft down, the Quantum of the Fitz Roy proved to be more than enough.

 The Fitz Roy Down Parka tips the scales at 18.9 ounces for the women’s medium and packs down to about the size of a loaf of bread in its included stuff sack.
-For comparison, the Rab Neutrino Pro weighs 18.7 ounces for a women’s medium, while the Outdoor Research Alpine Down Hooded Jacket comes in at 16.6 ounces (for a significant drop in warmth).
+For comparison, the Rab Neutrino Pro weighs 18.7 ounces for a women’s medium, while the Outdoor Research Alpine Down Hooded Jacket comes in heavier at 19.5 ounces (for a significant drop in warmth).
 Arc’teryx’s Cerium SV Hoody, made with a combination of premium 850-fill down and synthetic insulation, weighs an impressively light 13.9 ounces, but contains only 5.4 ounces of down (although the synthetic fill means it’s not exactly an apples-to-apples comparison).
 All told, the Fitz Roy is fairly average when it comes to weight and packed size, which is surprising given that its face fabric is a lighter and less weatherproof material than that of comparable jackets.

 I had mixed feelings about the overall build quality and durability of the Fitz Roy.
 I'll start with the bad: the toughness of the jacket is questionable, at best, for a performance piece.
 My parka has amassed a significant number of small tears and holes in its 20-denier Pertex Quantum fabric in just two months—in fact, it’s not infrequent that I’ll lightly graze a rock or bush and come away with a snag (this reminds me a lot of my Patagonia Micro Puff experience).
 In comparison, the 30-denier Pertex Endurance on my since-discontinued Rab Neutrino Endurance suffered no abrasions throughout over a year of use.
 The Quantum Pro fabric on the newer Rab Neutrino Pro (20D) and OR Alpine Down (30D) is noticeably more durable as well.
 I've also noticed the Fitz Roy seems to soak up dirt and stain very easily, growing discolored so quickly that I find myself washing it far more often than other down jackets I’ve owned.

 All that said, Patagonia’s choice of 20-denier Quantum fabric does have its benefits.
 While certainly more limiting in terms of performance, it is softer and more packable and stylish than the latest technical Pertex fabrics.
 For this reason, I’ve come to see the Fitz Roy as a bit of a guilty pleasure—many other jackets offer better performance at slightly less weight, but there’s no piece that matches the warmth, coziness, and look of the Fitz Roy.
-And aside from the durability issues with the face fabric, the rest of the jacket is well made.
+And aside from the durability issues with the face fabric, the rest of the jacket is well-made.
 Seams and stitching are clean, zippers are robust, and features like the draft tubes and lofty collar add more than their weight in warmth and protection.
-Finally, we always appreciate that Patagonia places a premium on ensuring their down comes from birds that aren’t force-fed or live-plucked, so you can wear the Fitz Roy with a clear conscience.
+Finally, we always appreciate that Patagonia places a premium on ensuring their down comes from birds that aren’t force-fed or live-plucked, so you can wear the Fitz Roy with a clear conscience (more on this below).

 With a minimal feature set, the Fitz Roy packs in all the ingredients we expect in a down jacket with none of the extras.
-Two hand-warmer pockets sit just above a backpack’s waist strap and a small interior chest pocket is roomy enough to keep a phone or camera warm.
-The dump pockets on the interior—one with a zipper and one without—are nicely sized and can hold anything from a one-liter water bottle or climbing shoes to gloves and skins.
+Two handwarmer pockets sit just above a backpack’s waist strap, and a small interior chest pocket is roomy enough to keep a phone or camera warm.
+The dump pockets on the interior—one with a zipper and one without—are nicely sized and can hold anything from a 1-liter water bottle or climbing shoes to gloves and skins.
 These pockets have become so essential to me that I find myself wishing all of my jackets had them.
 Storage aside, the waist has a simple cinch on either side, and the helmet-compatible hood is large and easy to adjust with one simple pull cord at the back that tightens in three directions.
 Finally, I’ve appreciated the streamlined design of the Fitz Roy’s cuffs, with no adjustment but only a simple, in-laid elastic band that still keeps the arms out of the way.

 The Fitz Roy Down Parka is a roomy jacket with a drop-tail hem made to extend below the hip, offering great coverage when sitting or bending over.
-As a technical belay parka, it is designed to accommodate an assortment of layers underneath—including a hardshell—but none overtop.
+As a technical belay parka, it is designed to accommodate an assortment of layers underneath—including a hardshell jacket—but none overtop.
 I have even worn the Fitz Roy during activity while ice climbing or approaching on particularly cold days and find that it offers impressive freedom of movement for such a bulky jacket.
 Size-wise, I typically wear a small in all things Patagonia, but could have gotten away with an extra-small in the Fitz Roy (although I do appreciate the space to layer as much as I need to).

 Because of the Fitz Roy's aforementioned durability issues, we thought it would be helpful to identify the jacket's ideal applications.
 Based on our use, wearing the Fitz Roy as a daily piece or as a warm layer for cragging or bouldering will shorten the jacket’s lifespan considerably.
 Alternatively, if you plan to use the Fitz Roy more as a fast-and-light specialty jacket than an everyday workhorse, you’ll keep it going longer in environments where it counts the most.
 In fact, a climbing partner of mine saves her Fitz Roy strictly for alpine endeavors when weight and packed size matter and wears a heavier, more durable jacket for all other winter activities.

-Other Versions of the Fitz Roy
+Other Versions of the Patagonia Fitz Roy

 We’ve reviewed the women’s Fitz Roy Down Parka here, but Patagonia makes the jacket in a men’s version, as well.
 The men’s Fitz Roy offers the same design features and overall build of the women’s, but in different colorways.
 Further, the men’s parka weighs slightly more at 22.3 ounces and has 8 ounces of down fill as opposed to the women’s 6.4.
 The men’s jacket also forgoes the interior chest pocket and instead opts for an exterior one, but retains the same inner dump pockets that we love.
 Finally, Patagonia makes a non-hooded Fitz Roy Down Jacket (men’s only), but with only 4.5 ounces of down fill, we prefer the much warmer parka.